siteorigin/docs/widgets-bundle/form-building/form-fields.md

 #### Additional options
 - min: `int` The minimum value of the allowed range.
 - max: `int` The maximum value of the allowed range.
+- step: `float` The step size when moving in the range.

 #### Example
 Form options input: